rveres/personal_website/src/pages/pages/2015-05-01---contact/index.md

 path: "/contact"
 ---

-Hey ho!
 Felt the need to reach out?
 Luckily, you've come to the right place.

 ## Let's get in touch
 The best way to contact me is by [email](mailto:thedeveloper733@gmail.com).
 However, please try to keep it brief.
 I'll get back to you within a few days.